 He developed the design methods based on his research speciality, the limbic system.
 The limbic system connects our bodies with our emotions and our emotions with our thinking brain.
 In three years of research at the MIT Media Lab a chair was developed that makes you feel like you are weightless and that stimulates your body to do incentivised movements.
 These are movements that promote positive mental states.
 They make you feel happy and express happiness.
 These movements have a direct impact on the limbic system, hence the name of the chair, the Limbic Chair.

-PR: And how does it work?
+Presenter: And how does it work?

 RB: Well, the Limbic Chair consists of two shells which wrap delicately around each of a seated person’s thighs.
 The sitter can move each leg independently with six degrees of freedom from the specially balanced shells.
 There is no back rest yet.
 It is very comfortable because they have combined two things: the pelvic and the spinal physics.
 The Limbic Chair can be successfully used for meditation, work, for getting more in touch with your body or simply for enjoying and sitting healthily.